Running from source with Node.js¶

 SILEX_SERVER_CONFIG |

-.silex.js | Path to config file (relative to cwd) |
+(built-in SaaS config) | Path to a custom server config file |

 SILEX_CLIENT_CONFIG |

-client-config.js | Path to client config file |
+(built-in SaaS config) | Path to a custom client config file |

-Then access from another machine: http://your-server-ip:6805
+Then access it from another machine at http://your-server-ip:6805.

 Running as a system service¶